Ronexiaz/Ronexiaz/README.md

-Hey I'm Ronexiaz
+## Hey I'm Ronexiaz,
-I'm a student currently studying Computer Science and I'm working on whatever interests me whenever I want
+I'm just a guy who likes Java and Python.
+I just graduated with a degree in comp sci.
+This is my personal profile, not my professional one.
+Past school projects, personal, non-resume projects will go here.

-I'm Ronexiaz on almost everything, if you ever want to add me somewhere else
+I'm Ronexiaz on almost everything btw, if you ever want to scream at me, you can usually find me under that name.

 <!---
 Ronexiaz/Ronexiaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.